 Getting further information

-Having identified a clear area to look into, I reached out to a member of our research time who specialised in the field of medicine.
-To gain more insight.
+Having identified a clear area to look into, I reached out to a member of our research time who specialised in the field of healthcare.
 She was able to answer lots of questions and also give me information about other tools in use as well as additional reference material.